Mithgol/fido2rss/README.md

 After that you may run `npm test` (in the directory of Fido2RSS).
 Only the JS code errors are caught.

+**Note:** if you test a generated local RSS file by dragging and dropping it to Firefox, the file is not recognized as RSS.
+That's a known Firefox bug ([#420004](https://bugzilla.mozilla.org/show_bug.cgi?id=420004)) discovered in 2008.

 ## License

 MIT License, see the `LICENSE` file.